Past Critical Questions Guests

 Stephanie DeGooyer (Willamette University)

-Andrew Franta (U of Utah) should be added
+Andrew Franta (University of Utah)

 Paul Westover (Brigham Young University)

-Jonathan Sachs (Concorida University)
+Jonathan Sachs (Concordia University)

 Professor Evan Gottlieb